UPSKILL MATH PLUS

 Also, the side \(OR\) is common to the triangle \(ORP\) and \(ORQ\).

-Therefore, by the RHS rule (In two right-angled triangles, if the length of the hypotenuse and one side of one triangle is equal to the length of the hypotenuse and corresponding side of the other triangle, then the two triangles are congruent), the triangles \(ORP\) and \(ORQ\) are congruent.
+Therefore, by the SSS rule (If three sides of one triangle are equal to the three sides of another triangle, then the two triangles are congruent), the triangles \(ORP\) and \(ORQ\) are congruent.

 By the congruency the corresponding parts of the triangles are equal.
 So, \(\angle ORP = \angle ORQ\).